andrewthad/mkTouchPlus/README.md

 # mkTouchPlus

 Combines `mkdir -p` and `touch`, automatically formats names and can make multiple files and folder at once.
-A huge time-saver that I made so I could use it everyday, especially to auto-hyphenate my filepaths.
+A huge time-saver that I made so that I could use it everyday, especially to auto-hyphenate my filepaths.

 ![Screenshot of mkTouchPlus in the terminal](https://github.com/benjamin-glitsos/mkTouchPlus/blob/master/mkTouchPlus-screenshot.jpg)